geospatialeco/GEARS/Intro_RS_Assignment2.md

 ### Location

 The area of interest for this assignment is the area between berry Springs and Manton Dam in the Northern Territory.
-The coordinates of the area of interest (AOI) are:
+The corner coordinates of the area of interest (AOI) are:

 1: [130.887,-12.669]
 2: [130.887,-12.927]